 These are brief documents I have written, advising, in general terms, how political committees should approach a particular scenario or transaction.

-The Federal Election Commission is the regulatory agency charged with administering and enforcing federal campaign finance law.
-The Internal Revenue Service has jurisdiction over tax collection and the administration of the the federal tax code, which applies to certain political organizations.
-In addition, each state has its own campaign finance and tax regulators.
+The Federal Election Commission is the independent regulatory agency charged with administering and enforcing the federal campaign finance law.
+Meanwhile, the Internal Revenue Service is the nation’s tax collection agency and administers the Internal Revenue Code, which applies to certain political organizations.
+In addition, each state his its own parallel campaign finance and tax regulatory authorities.